Place, Ferrocarril del acantilado de Lynton y Lymouth

 There are many walking routes on the farm and close by.
 Please feel free to explore wherever you want but please leave gates either open or closed, whichever they were when you came to them.

+Parking There is space for 2 cars immediately behind the property, which is good for loading and unloading the cars There is plenty of further space close-by if there are more cars requiring parking.
 There is no EV charging point on site.
 The nearest 22v charging points are in Lynmouth or Porlock.
-If you do charge at the Mill, extra electricity costs are payable directly to the owners prior to your departure.
+If you do charge at the property, extra electricity costs are payable directly to the owners prior to your departure.

+Pets Description Well behaved dogs are welcome for a supplement of £15 each (max 3).
 Dogs are not allowed on the furniture or upstairs.
 They must be controlled around the livestock and not permitted to run free, no matter how well behaved, they can worry the animals.

 4 dogs may be permitted on request, please get in touch to let us know the size/breeds of your dogs and we will check for you.

-This has not been completed by the owner.
+Restricted mobility This has not been completed by the owner.

-This has not been completed by the owner.
+Exit in case of emergency This has not been completed by the owner.

-At Christmas, we provide a (realistic!)
-Christmas tree with led lights.
-You can provide your own decorations and enjoy the fun of dressing the tree.
-We have two ovens so no matter how large your turkey, or catering ambitions, you should be OK.
+Christmas / New Year At Christmas, a (realistic!)
+Christmas tree with led lights will be provided.
+You are welcome to provide your own decorations and enjoy the fun of dressing the tree.
+The property has two ovens so no matter how large your turkey, or catering ambitions, you should be OK!

 The region